I Am the West

-I Am the West is the ninth studio album by American rapper Ice Cube.
-It was released on September 28, 2010 by Lench Mob Records and EMI.
+I Am the West is the ninth solo studio album by American rapper Ice Cube.
+It was released on September 28, 2010 through Lench Mob Records, marking his second independent release following 2008's Raw Footage.

+The album was produced by DJ Montay, Hallway Productionz, JIGG, T-Mix, B.A.M., Bangladesh, Dae One, Doughboy, John Murphy, Rocko, Sir Jinx, Tha Bizness, The Fliptones and Track Bully.
+It features guest appearances from WC, Doughboy, OMG, Young Maylay and Jayo Felony.

+In the United States, the album debuted at number 22 on the Billboard 200, number 7 on the Top R&B/Hip-Hop Albums, number 6 on the Top Rap Albums and number 3 on the Independent Albums charts with 22,000 copies sold in its first week.

 Background

 Ice Cube said this album would be different from any one of his others, having a different direction.
 The album was released independently under his label Lench Mob.
 Ice Cube stated that "being independent is beautiful because we can do things 'out the box' that record companies would usually frown at.
 Instead of working from a ready-made cookie-cutter marketing plan, we can tailor make a marketing plan specifically for me".

 In an interview with Baller Status, Ice Cube spoke on two songs that were going to be on the album, "Man vs. Machine" and "Hood Robbin". "'Man vs. Machine' is talking about our obsessions with machinery and how it's taking over.
 Automation is taking over human beings in all our relevancy in this world.
 Pretty soon, machines are gonna take over and that's just real...['Hood Robbin'] is talking about how big corporations is now stealing from the poor and giving to the rich.
 It's a whole thing about the things we're going up against with housing and medical insurance ... just everything people are going through.
 Real shit that ain't got nothing to do with money, cars, and all the shit most rappers talk about."

 Young Maylay made guest appearances on the album.
 Ice Cube confirmed that Dr. Dre would no longer be on the album in August.

 He received beats from West coast veteran producers such as DJ Quik, Dr. Dre, E-A-Ski, and Sir Jinx, not having worked on a solo album with the latter in nearly 20 years.

 I Am The West, like several previous Ice Cube/Westside Connection albums, features interludes by Keith David.